File a Petition for Nondisclosure to Seal Criminal Record in Houston

-With some exceptions, (most commonly DWI and assault family violence) a person with little or no criminal history can be placed on deferred adjudication probation.
+(most commonly DWI and assault family violence) a person with little or no criminal history can be placed on deferred adjudication probation.
 The benefit of deferred adjudication is, once successfully completed, not having a conviction and the opportunity to have the arrest sealed or nondisclosed.

 The technical term is a petition for nondisclosure.
 This means once the process is complete, no one will be able to see you were arrested other than the government.

 Frequently Asked Questions:

 How long do I have to wait after completing a deferred adjudication probation before I can have my record sealed with a petition for nondisclosure?

 You’ve probably never heard this from a lawyer but, it depends.
 If you completed a deferred probation for a felony offense, you have to wait 5 years.
 If it’s a misdemeanor you are likely eligible immediately unless it is one of the following, unlawful restraint, assault, disorderly conduct, indecency, weapon offenses, anything that has to do with others.